MatteoJoliveau/lodbot/CONTRIBUTING.md

 2. Modify code
 3. Open [PR](https://github.com/MatteoJoliveau/lodbot/pulls)

+## Bot Token
+You need a Telegram bot token from [BotFather](https://t.me/BotFather) in order to test the bot on your own.
+Put it in an env variable named `BOT_TOKEN` and the bot will pick it up.

 **ASK TO MERGE IN DEVELOP, NOT IN MASTER**
 Develop is the active development branch, master the stable release branch.
 Only PR targeting develop will be approved.